 While on Suspension, students must not represent themselves as CUSOM MSBS students.
-In addition, they may not be on the University campus or affiliated clinical campuses.
+In addition, they may not be on the University campus or affiliated clinical campuses, or participate in any clinical activities.

 Students on Suspension are not eligible to Withdraw.